Skip to main content

 Drupal architect Alejandro Madrigal Leiva built the SDC Styleguide as a design system component library solution (alternative to Storybook and UI Patterns).

-He is also working to allow components to be shared between Drupal themes, so that a developer may create an SDC component which can be used on multiple projects.
+Alejandro Madrigal Leiva is also working on a project to allow components to be shared between Drupal themes, so that a developer may create an SDC component which can be used on multiple projects.

 Sharable Single Directory Components